QUICK SUMMARY:

 Next, you have to figure out how to quantify these goals, and that always starts with benchmarking current performance:

-• How many patients are you seeing now, and how many do you want to be seeing within the next 90 days?
+How many existing patients are you seeing now, and how many do you want to be seeing within the next 90 days?
 Next year?

-• You’re currently collecting 5 new Google reviews per month.
-We want to get to 10.
+You’re currently collecting 5 new Google reviews per month.
+We want to get to 10, which will improve your overall local SEO strategy.

-• You have no content program now.
-Within 60 days, we want to be creating two new pieces of content each month focused on the treatment type we want to grow.
+You have no content marketing program now.
+Within 60 days, we want to be creating two new pieces of online marketing content each month focused on the treatment type we want to grow.
+That way, we'll build a solid online presence over time.

 Relatable to Your Client’s Business and Targets